16 Writing Tips for ADHD Brains

 Body double — Find an accountability buddy or group that you can co-work with, either in-person or online.
 People with ADHD tend to be socially motivated.
 Having another person trying to focus while you’re trying to focus can sometimes enhance your ability to focus!

-The Set-up method1 — Plan ahead and stop while things are flowing.
+The set-up method — Plan ahead and stop while things are flowing.
 Leave a word, sentence, or paragraph unwritten so that you know right where to start next time.
 As great as it can feel to get words on the page, it can help to stop writing before you burn out.

 Keep the trash — Instead of completely deleting phrases and/or paragraphs that don’t work, keep a separate document for each of your projects where you can move those snippets.
 When you feel stuck, skim through the “trash” for anything that inspires.